Direct Education Projects

 ACE Hardware plant clinic, Weekend Markets and Festivals: Volunteering at these plant clinics as an OSU Master Gardener give you the opportunity to interact with visitors and community members and answer many different types of gardening questions.
 In 2019, to accommodate a changing volunteer base, we will be taking a break from 2019 festivals.

 The Learning Garden: Several garden features make up this demonstration garden around the OSU Extension office at the Mid-Columbia Agricultural Research and Extension Center in Hood River.
 The Learning Garden currently consists of these projects: Compost Demonstration Area, Herb Garden, Fountain Garden, Hellstrip or Curbside Garden, Native Plant Garden, Bioswales, EcoLawn, Japanese Heritage Garden, Ornamental Grasses and Raised Beds.
-Project Leader: Laurel DeTar and Sandi Rousseau.
+Project Leaders: Laurel DeTar and Sandi Rousseau.

 Japanese Heritage Garden: This garden is part of the Learning Garden.
 The design plan for the Japanese Heritage Garden was completed by Sadafumi Uchiyama, a Japanese garden designer, in Summer of 2007.
 The garden honors the Japanese American community in an ongoing way and provides a cultural opportunity to explore a unique style of gardening that exhibits both spiritual and physical aspects.
 For more information, please visit “Japanese Heritage Garden in Hood River” in the World Database of Japanese Gardens.
-Project Leader: Sandi Rousseau and Ellen Penswick
+Project Leaders: Sandi Rousseau and Ellen Penswick

 Seed to Supper: A comprehensive, 6-week beginning gardening course that offers novice, adult gardeners the basic gardening knowledge they need to successfully grow a portion of their own food on a limited budget.
 It was originally developed as a joint effort of Oregon Food Bank (OFB) and the Oregon State University Extension Service, Seed to Supper is offered in collaboration with host agencies around the state.
 Project Leader: Renee Taylor.